 France.
 Charentes.
 Martell corporate foundation.

 Housed in a 3,200 m2 building in the heart of Cognac, this cultural entity organises exhibitions of contemporary art.
-It also offers artists residencies so that they can create works of art on site, in the "Ateliers du faire".
-They work in partnership with craftspeople specialising in woodwork, glass and ceramics.
-Access to the Foundation is via a 35-metre-long vaulted tunnel.
+It also offers artists residencies so that they can create works on site, in the "Ateliers du faire".
+The Foundation is accessed via a 35-metre-long vaulted tunnel.

 The roof of the building is a panoramic tasting area.
-Martell, founded in 1715 by Jean Martell, is the oldest of the cognac houses.
-It perpetuates the know-how of its winegrowers, distillers, coopers.
+Martell, founded in 1715 by Jean Martell, is the oldest cognac house.
+It perpetuates the know-how of wine growers, distillers, coopers...

 France.
 Charentes.
 Allary cooperage.